ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

         docker pull gitlab/gitlab:ce-latest

-2. Run the image
+2. Run the image (and change the values for hostname and ports)

-        docker run -itd --name gitlab
+        docker run -itd --name gitlab \
-            --hostname your.gitlab.domain.com \
+            --hostname your.gitlab.domain.com \   # Specific the hostname
             --restart always \
-            -p 80:80 -p 443:443 {-p 22:22} \     # If you are NOT running your own NGINX instance -p <some port of your choosing>:80    # If you ARE running your own NGINX instance -v gitlab_data:/var/opt/gitlab \
+            -p 80:80 -p 443:443 {-p 22:22} \     # Alternative 1: If you are NOT running your own NGINX instance
+            -p <some port of your choosing>:80    # Alternative 2: If you ARE running your own NGINX instance -v gitlab_data:/var/opt/gitlab \
             -v gitlab_logs:/var/log/gitlab \
             -v gitlab_config:/etc/gitlab gitlab/gitlab-ce:latest